istio/istio.io/content/en/blog/2019/trustworthy-jwt-sds/index.md

 The API server prior to Kubernetes 1.12 issues JWTs that present the following problems:

-1. The tokens don't have important fields to limit its scope of usage, such as `aud` or `exp`.
+1. The tokens don't have important fields to limit their scope of usage, such as `aud` or `exp`.
 See [Bound Service Tokens](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/auth/bound-service-account-tokens.md) for more info.
 1. The tokens are mounted onto all the pods without a way to opt-out.
 See [Service Account Token Volumes](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/svcacct-token-volume-source.md) for motivation.

 The `trustworthy` JWTs were introduced in Kubernetes v1.12 to solve the aforementioned issues.